Skip to main content

 ABPTRFE Board Tasks

-1. Determining the quality standards, policies, and procedures with which a residency or fellowship education program must comply to be accredited and amending these requirements, as appropriate.
+1. Establishes the quality standards, processes, and procedures that each residency or fellowship program is required to meet to be accredited and amends these requirements as appropriate.

-2. Providing an efficient and credible system for the evaluation, accreditation, and renewal of accreditation of physical therapy residency and fellowship education programs.
+2. Provides an efficient and credible system for the evaluation, accreditation, and renewal of accreditation of physical therapy residency and fellowship education programs.

-4. Providing formal recognition of ABPTRFE accredited residency and fellowship programs.
+3. Provides formal recognition of ABPTRFE-accredited residency and fellowship programs.

-6. Addressing the demand for accredited residency and fellowship programs by promoting wide regional representation and access to all specialty and subspecialty practices.
+7. Addresses the demand for accredited residency and fellowship programs by promoting wide regional representation and access to all specialty and subspecialty practice areas.